clampz/ocr_project/README.md

 in order to run, download the repo and navigate to the downloaded folder in the command line.

 there you can change the inputs to the neural network in the *params* subfolder.
-I named my params file params.dat, so I run my neural net by typing the following in the command line
+I named my params file params.dat, so I run my neural net back propagation by typing the following in the command line
 ```
 python main.py params.dat
 ```
+i plan to implement a way to just run a saved neural net soon.

 the following sources are the inspiration for the code i've written and the resources that i used to understand